 Indiana's cognitive performance estimate draws on the same methodology used across this entire state series β primarily Michael McDaniel's 2006 framework published in the journal Intelligence, which uses NAEP scores as proxies for average cognitive performance, refined by educational attainment data and occupational complexity measures.
 Indiana's NAEP scores in reading and mathematics sit close to the national average at the 4th grade level β modestly above in reading, modestly below in mathematics.
 Its bachelor's degree attainment of approximately 28.2% falls well below the national mean of 35.4%, and its per-pupil Kβ12 spending of around $9,690 is among the lower third of states nationally.

 These factors combine to produce a near-average cognitive estimate that accurately reflects a state neither pulling significantly ahead of nor falling significantly behind the national distribution.
 Understanding what these proxies actually capture is important context.
-As the article on what IQ actually means explains, population-level cognitive scores reflect educational systems and economic conditions rather than anything innate about residents.
+As our deep dive into what IQ actually measures explains, population-level cognitive scores reflect educational systems and economic conditions rather than anything innate about residents.
 Indiana's near-average position reflects decades of adequate but not exceptional investment in public education, combined with an economic structure that until recently did not heavily reward four-year degree attainment for a large portion of its workforce.

 Indiana's National Ranking